 7. Blue And White

 The blue and white Maine Coon is identified by its mixture of blue and white fur.
 They have white on all four paws, bellies, and bib, and some have white markings on their face.

 8. Blue Cream

-The blue cream Maine Coon looks blue, with cream patches or cream colors gently mixed through fur.
+The blue cream Maine Coon looks blue, with cream patches or cream colors gently mixed through the fur.